Platforms and vendors

 Steamtech Engineering needed to modernise boiler automation programs and support end-customer commissioning.
 As an OEM, Steamtech installs across multiple end-customer sites, so the work had to lift ageing legacy code onto a current platform while staying suitable for repeat deployment rather than a single bespoke job.
 Metromotion Controls migrated the legacy code base onto current automation platforms and verified the migrated logic against the field through structured I/O testing before commissioning.
 This helped create a more consistent control baseline across new installations.

-PLC programming, SCADA integration and HMI screens that operators and maintenance teams can support.
+PLC programming, SCADA programming and HMI screen work that operators and maintenance teams can support.

 Functional safety, machine safety automation and safety PLC programming to IEC 61511, IEC 62061, ISO 13849 and AS 4024.